MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/how-to-use-perfInsights-linux.md

 ### GPU tab

-**GPU** tab, only applicable for the HPC scenario, provides information about findings that will be helpful in troubleshooting GPU-related issues.
+**GPU** tab provides information about findings that will be helpful in troubleshooting GPU-related issues.

 ![Screenshot of PerfInsights Report GPU tab](media/how-to-use-perfinsights-linux/perfinsights-linux-gpu-tab.png)